Opening a merchant account should be at the top of your list when starting a new business

 It is possible to process a credit card without the customer being present though.
 A terminal can be used to manually key in credit card numbers as provided by your customer over the phone or through the mail.
 This type of system works well with mail order and Internet businesses.

 If you operate a mobile business, such as carpet cleaning, limousine service, craft shows, lawn care, etc., then wireless credit card processing may be the best solution for you.
 A wireless terminal does not use a phone line or internet connection so you maintain the ability to accept credit cards regardless of your location.

 You should consider the cost of your credit card machine

 The cost of a credit card machine can range anywhere from $99 to over $1000.
 The price is determined by the age of the model, what features are offered and whether or not a printer is included.
-Total Merchant Services offers a free credit card machine to our new retail customers.
+North American Bancard offers a free credit card machine to our new retail customers.